You might think your washing machine is doing a good job cleaning your clothes. But it doesn’t always.

 - If you live in a hard water area: Hard water isn’t ideal for cleaning clothes.
-If you live in a hard water area, you could try this method to get a deep clean of your clothes and fabrics.
+This method can deep clean your clothes and fabrics.

-- Your clothes are dingy, smelly, and not absorbent: If you notice a bad odor, a lack of absorbency in your towels and dish clothes or an overall dinginess, then you should try laundry stripping.
+- Your clothes are dingy, smelly, and not absorbent: If you notice a bad odor, a lack of absorbency in your towels and dish clothes, or an overall dinginess, try laundry stripping.
 This method can help bring life back to your clothes.

-- Your clothes have sweat stains: Stripping laundry could help get out stubborn sweat stains.
-If you notice yellowing or grayness to your lighter colored clothes, this method could be good for you.
+- Your clothes have sweat stains: Stripping laundry could help remove stubborn sweat stains.
+If you notice yellowing or grayness to your lighter-colored clothes, this method could be good for you.